Potassium is an element

 the body and is used in nerve conduction, muscle contraction, and normal kidney

 function.
-Brand names of potassium chloride include K-Dur, K-Lor, K-Tab, Kaon
+Brand names include K-Dur, K-Lor, K-Tab, Kaon

 CL, Klorvess, Slow-K, Ten-K, Klotrix, K-Lyte CL and many others.